sourcegraph/about/handbook/engineering/code-insights/index.md

 ## We're hiring for this team!

 We are building the code insights team by hiring [frontend engineers](../hiring/software-engineer-frontend.md) and [backend engineers](../hiring/software-engineer-backend.md).
+The engineering manager for this team will be [Felix Becker](../../../company/team/index.md#felix-becker) and the product manager will be [Joel Kwartler](../../../company/team/index.md#joel-kwartler-he-him).
 New team members will initially contribute work towards code insights under the umbrella of the [web team](../web/index.md) and split off into their own independent team once we have enough team members.